Jak promować sklep internetowy? Od sociali po SEO – co faktycznie działa? Sprawdzamy

 Videos, blogs, carousels, and checklists – content marketing is more than just “posting something”

 Posting something is not a strategy.
-Content marketing starts where you begin to think about what your customer wants to read, watch, or solve.
-This could be a guide to choosing a lamp for the living room, a comparison of cosmetics, a tutorial, a mini-test.
+Content marketing begins when you start thinking about what your client wants to read, watch, or solve.
+It could be a guide to choosing a living room lamp, a comparison of cosmetics, a tutorial, or a mini-test.
 The more helpful the content, the more trust you build.
 And trust leads to sales.
 Not immediately, but effectively.

-Promoting a store online through content requires regularity and a plan.
+Promoting a store online through content requires regularity and planning.
 You don’t have to create everything yourself.
-You can use tools like AI for topic research or rely on freelancers.
-But the content must be written in plain language, without jargon, and tailored for Google.
-People should feel that someone is talking to them, not a SEO robot.
+You can use tools like AI for topic research or get support from freelancers.
+But the content must be written in a human language, without jargon and for Google.
+People need to feel that someone is talking to them, not a SEO robot.

-Influencers are not only celebrities – how to find people who actually sell?
+Influencers are not just celebrities – how to find people who truly sell?

-Collaboration with an influencer doesn’t have to cost a fortune.
-Sometimes better results come from working with a niche micro-influencer who has a loyal community, rather than advertising with a star with a million followers.
-The key is matching the product to the context and form.
-An influencer shouldn’t just be a “bulletin board” – they should be someone who genuinely shows that the product makes sense.
+Working with an influencer doesn’t have to cost a fortune.
+Sometimes better results come from working with a niche micro-influencer who has a loyal community rather than an ad with a star with a million followers.
+The key is to match the product with the context and form.
+An influencer should not be just a “billboard” – but someone who genuinely shows that the product makes sense.

-Moreover, platforms like RefSpace additionally allow influencers themselves to promote specific products in exchange for a commission.
+Furthermore, platforms like RefSpace allow influencers to promote specific products in exchange for a commission.
 No orders, contracts, or formalities.
-It’s a super simple system that supports promoting your store in a natural and scalable way.
-This works particularly well in industries like cosmetics, home, lifestyle, or DIY.
+It’s a super simple system that supports promoting e-stores naturally and scalably.
+It works particularly well in industries like cosmetics, home, lifestyle, or DIY.

-If someone has already visited you, viewed products, and almost made a purchase, it’s a mistake not to try to win them back.
-Remarketing allows you to reach these users with ads of exactly what they viewed.
-You don’t even need to offer discounts – sometimes a reminder that the product is still waiting is enough.
+If someone has already visited your site, viewed products, and almost bought, it’s a sin not to try to win them back.
+Remarketing allows you to reach those users with ads for exactly what they viewed.
+You don’t even have to mess around with discounts – sometimes a reminder that the product is still waiting is enough.

-Dynamic remarketing works best when set up through Google or Meta, with a well-chosen message and frequency cap.
-It’s important not to spam but to gently remind about the product.
-Remarketing is also a great tool for reminding about promotions or new arrivals, but always directed at those who have already been on the site.
+Dynamic remarketing works best, set up by Google or Meta, with a well-tailored message and frequency cap.
+It’s important not to spam but gently remind them of the product.
+Remarketing is also a great tool for reminding about promotions or new items, but always – directed at those who have already visited the site.

-Being present on external platforms is theoretically sales, but in practice, it also acts as promotion.
-A user might see your brand for the first time on Allegro or Empik, and then search for it on Google or go directly to your site.
-That’s why it’s worth treating marketplaces as an element of your promotional strategy, not just a separate channel.
+Presence on external platforms is theoretically sales, but in practice, it also works as promotion.
+A user may see your brand for the first time on Allegro or Empik and then search for it on Google or go directly to your site.
+Therefore, it’s worth treating marketplaces as part of a promotional strategy, not just a separate channel.

-A well-optimized offer on Ceneo or Allegro can be a better brand carrier than a banner costing thousands.
+A well-optimized offer on Ceneo or Allegro can be a better brand carrier than a banner costing thousands of zlotys.
 But beware: it’s worth setting separate prices, monitoring margins, and controlling visual consistency.
-Customers buying through a marketplace must have the same experience as they do in the official store.
+A client buying through a marketplace must have the same experience as in the official store.

 This is the moment when everything can go wrong.
-The customer wants to buy, but the form isn’t working.
-Or the site loads slowly.
-Or it takes 5 clicks to add a product to the cart.
+The customer wants to buy, but the form doesn’t work.
+Or the page loads slowly.
+Or you have to click 5 times to add a product to the cart.
 UX is not a gimmick, it’s the key to conversion.
-Even the best advertising campaign won’t help if the store deters visitors upon entry.
+Even the best advertising campaign won’t help if the store scares customers away upon entry.

-Make sure that loading times are short, navigation is simple, and the purchase process is intuitive.
+Ensure short loading times, simple navigation, and an intuitive purchasing process.
 Users get discouraged quickly, and the competition is literally just one click away.
-Good UX is also a great way to promote an online store, as people often recommend sites that work well and are user-friendly.
+Good UX is also a great way to promote an online store because people often recommend sites that work well and are easy to use.

-If you’re just starting out and don’t have the budget for campaigns, graphics, and integrations – RefSpace provides you with a ready set of tools for promoting and selling.
-You create a Space, select products, add content, and you’re all set.
-The system is integrated with YouTube, TikTok, and Instagram, so you can promote naturally while creating valuable content.
+If you’re just starting and don’t have a budget for campaigns, graphics, and integrations – RefSpace provides you with a ready set of tools for promoting and selling.
+You create a Space, select products, add content, and you’re done.
+The system is integrated with YouTube, TikTok, and Instagram, allowing you to promote naturally while creating valuable content.

-RefSpace is not just a platform but also the answer to where to promote an online store when you don’t have 5,000 to start.
-Here, what matters is the idea, not the budget.
-You can start without a business, without fiddling with technicalities, and immediately test what works and what doesn’t.
+RefSpace is not just a platform, but also the answer to where to promote an online store when you don’t have 5,000 to start with.
+Here, the idea matters, not the budget.
+You can start without a company, without fiddling with technicalities, and immediately test what’s working and what isn’t.
 Perfect for starting out, but also for testing new concepts or niches.